Demographic Segmentation Example Company. Demographic segmentation product examples. Advantages and Disadvantages of Demographic Segmentation

 For example, Generation X refers to the people born between 1965 and 1980.
 So, they are around 41 to 56 years old.
 On the other hand, Generation Z refers to the people born between 1997 and 2012; therefore, they are the newest generation, and their age is about 6 to 24 years.
 The characteristics, passion, attire, vision, and mission are different between Generation X and Generation Z. Hence; the market researcher will not use the same strategic plan for both of these generations because they are distinguished in their different ages.

-Gender is another significant example of a demographic in marketing that divides people into a similar subgroup based on their sexes( Males or Females).
-It is a biological factor that differentiates men and women.
-Gender is a natural factor that sets the people’s sex, whether they are males or females.
+Gender is another significant example of a demographic in marketing that divides people into similar subgroups based on their sexes( Males or Females).
+It is a natural factor that sets people’s sex, whether male or female.
 Males are also called men, and females are known as women.
-Men and women are strongly distinguished for their dress-up, hobby, passion, belongings, and behaviors.
 Therefore, the market and audience researchers choose different social, political, and advertising campaigns between males and females.

 Ethnicity separates people into a similar subgroup based on their tradition, culture, language, history, etc. However, many market researchers have suggested avoiding ethnicity due to stereotypes.
 People in the same ethnic group share similar cultures, traditions, and experiences.
 But, two people of the same ethnic group may have diverse attitudes, interests, and experiences because of differences in their age, gender, education, income level, and religion.